 The argument is the usual angle, and the modulus is the ratio of the two lengths of the adjacent sides.
-We now note that the tetrahedron has some non-trivial symmetries.
+Quite surprisingly, every ideal tetrahedron has some non-trivial symmetries.

 PROPOSITION 1.2.
-For any pair of opposite edges in an ideal tetrahedron T there is a symmetry axis r orthogonal to both as in Fig. 2-(center) such that T is symmetric with respect to a $\pi$ rotation around r.
+For any pair of opposite edges in an ideal tetrahedron T there is a symmetry axis r orthogonal to both as in Fig. 2-(center) such that T is symmetric with respect to a π -rotation around r.

 PROOF.
-Since T is non-degenerate the opposite sides $e \, \text{ed} e'$ are ultraparallel lines in $\mathbb{H}^3$ and hence have a common perpendicular r.
-A $\pi$ rotation around r permutes the vertices of e and e' but preserves the 4 ideal vertices of T, hence T itself.
+The opposite edges $e \, \text{ed} \, e'$ are ultraparallel lines in \mathbb{H}^3 and hence have a common perpendicular r.
+A π -rotation around r inverts both e and e' but preserve the 4 ideal vertices of T, hence T itself. \Box

-The symmetries of the tetrahedron then act transitively on its vertices.
-It follows that every vertex has the same triangular section as in Fig. 2-(sinistra), and that all these sections can be recovered by assigning the complex numbers directly to the edges of T as showin in Fig. 2-(right).
-These labels on the edges determine the ideal tetrahedron up to isometries of $\mathbb{H}^3$ .
+The symmetries of the ideal tetrahedron act on its vertices like A_4 and hence transitively.
+Therefore every vertex has the same triangular section as in Fig. 2-(left), and all these sections can be recovered by assigning the complex numbers directly to the edges of T as shown in Fig. 2-(right).
+These labels on the edges are called moduli and determine the ideal tetrahedron up to orientation-preserving isometries of \mathbb{H}^3 .